 - Observe a balanced diet

-- Reduce lipid intake, as they delay gastric emptying
+- Reduce lipid intake, because they delay gastric emptying

 - Eat small, frequent meals